Angélique Droessaert: Artistic Photography Adartphoto.com

 I love to share the awe I feel for the magnificent beauty of nature in all its vastness and in its most minute visions, in rich, deep, lush, vibrating color.
 The inspiration of impressionism combined with observations of vibrant color around the Mediterranean and especially in Florence and Venice in Italy, and along the Côte d'Azur and in the Provence (France) deeply influence my color palette.
 There is a uniquely different, mysterious and vibrant color scheme all around the Mediterranean and the play of light and shade, their warmth and natural beauty never cease to fascinate me.
 I also feel a deep connection to all of creation and a reverent awe to the magnificence of our universe.
 This mystic connection is often found in some of my favorite works and some of my preferred creations evolved because of a meditation on the subject and a transformative experience that was felt and translated into a new way of seeing or feeling.

-I currently devote much time to taking some of my photography works several levels further and create artistic pieces of abstract art digitally, as well as digital etchings and watercolors.
-In a sense, with the emergence of the digital media, digital photography and the evolution of softwares and ability of increased computing powers, I have come full circle, back to being an artist as I started out originally, but with more depth and breath and deeper insights that help me and inform my art.
-This time, I paint less with paint and brushes; I no longer work with a press and copperplates, or a stone and acid and a bunsen brenner to make etchings--I have learned to use my computer and refine my artistic techniques to fashion digital art and prints.
+I currently devote much time to taking some of my photography works as starting point, to create artistic pieces of abstract art digitally, as well as digital etchings and watercolors.
+I have come full circle, back to being an artist as I started out originally, but with more depth and breath and deeper insights that help me, and inform my art.

 My work is free lance and by select commission.